The twisted second moment of modular half integral weight $L$--functions

 From an adelic point of view, it is natural to replace the archimedean twist $|\det |^{it}$ with a non-archimedean twist by a Dirichlet character $\chi$.
 Let $p>2$ be prime, $\psi(p):=p-2$ denote the number of primitive characters modulo $p$ and

 be the usual Dirichlet $L$--function.
 Young's breakthrough paper \cite{Y2} in 2011 proved for any $\varepsilon>0$ that

-where $P_4$ is a degree four polynomial and $\theta=\frac{7}{64}$ is the best known exponent toward the Ramanujan--Petersson conjecture (due to Kim and Sarnak \cite{Ki}) for Maass forms.
+where $\psi(p):=p-2$ is the number of primitive Dirichlet characters modulo $p$, $P_4$ is a degree four polynomial and $\theta=\frac{7}{64}$ is the best known exponent toward the Ramanujan--Petersson conjecture (due to Kim and Sarnak \cite{Ki}) for Maass forms.
 The fourth moment of Dirichlet $L$-functions (for a general modulus $q \not \equiv 2 \pmod{4}$) is a special case of the more general moment

-where $f,g$ are two fixed integral weight Hecke eigenforms (either holomorphic or Maass) and could be either cuspidal or non--cuspidal.
+where $f,g$ are two fixed integral weight Hecke eigenforms (either holomorphic, Maass or Eisenstein) and could be either cuspidal or non--cuspidal.
 Here, $\{\lambda_f(n)\}_{n \geq 1}$ denotes the system of Hecke eigenvalues attached to $f$ and

 Note that \eqref{Linteg} has an Euler product when the weight of the form is integral.
 Striking progress has been made on the moment \eqref{mixedsecond} in a sequence of works due to Blomer--Fouvry--Kowalski--Michel--Mili\'{c}evi\'{c}--Sawin \cite{BM1,BFKMM,KMS,BFKMMS}.
-An asymptotic for \eqref{mixedsecond} (in the case $f=g$) with power saving error term appears in \cite[Theorem~1.16]{BFKMMS}.
+An asymptotic for \eqref{mixedsecond} (in the case $f=g$) with power saving error term appears in \cite[Theorem~1.17]{BFKMMS}.
 The same family of twisted $L$-functions had also been previously studied in various contexts.
 One can see Chinta \cite{Chin}, Duke--Friendlander--Iwaniec \cite{DFI2}, Gao--Khan--Ricotta \cite{GKR}, Stefanicki \cite{Stef} and Hoffstein--Lee \cite{HLe}.

+We would also like to highlight the recent 2022 breakthrough work of Li \cite{XLi} that proves an asymptotic for the twisted second moment over the family of primitive quadratic Dirichlet characters (with fractional logarithmic power saving error term).
+This improved a result of Soundararajan and Young \cite{SouYou} that was conditional on the Generalised Riemann Hypothesis.

 In this work we focus on the half integral weight analogue of \eqref{mixedsecond} when $f=g$.
 To enable subsequent discussion and introduce our results, we require some notation.
 More details are provided below in Section \ref{holoaut}.
 For $j \in \mathbb{N}$, let $k:=\frac{1}{2}+2j$ be an odd half integer.
 Suppose $f: \mathbb{H} \rightarrow \mathbb{C}$ is holomorphic, vanishes at all three cusps of $\Gamma_0(4)$, and satisfies